mikecann/mst-flow-pipe/README.md

 ## The Solution

-This library attempts to solve that by borrowing the concept of piping from functional code.
+This library attempts to solve the issue by converting the flow in a series of piped functions.

 The above code now becomes: